rawg/levis/README.rst

 You can expect the following in future releases:

 - Additional crossover operators, such as cycle and merge crossover.
-- Mutation rate will be the likelihood of a change to any allele to match Dr.
-  Goldberg's examples.
 - Additional traits for crossover and mutation operators.
 - The examples will be moved to another repository and several more will be added.